Businesses — and their owners and executives — may need to adjust their tax strategies

 There are some disadvantages of a Sec.
 83(b) election: First, you must prepay tax in the current year — which also could push you into a higher income tax bracket and trigger or increase your exposure to the additional 0.9% Medicare tax.
 But if a company is in the earlier stages of development, the income recognized may be small.
 Second, any taxes you pay because of the election can’t be refunded if you eventually forfeit the stock or you sell it at a decreased value.
 But you’d have a capital loss when you forfeited or sold the stock.
 Third, when you sell the shares, any gain will be included in net investment income and could trigger or increase your liability for the 3.8% NIIT.

-Work with your tax advisor to map out whether the Sec.
-83(b) election is appropriate for you in each particular situation.
+See the Case Study "The TCJA provides tax deferral opportunity in certain circumstances" for additional information, and work with your tax advisor to map out whether the Sec.
+83(b) election is appropriate for your particular situation.

 RSUs are contractual rights to receive stock (or its cash value) after the award has vested.
 Unlike restricted stock, RSUs aren’t eligible for the Sec.
 83(b) election.
 So there’s no opportunity to convert ordinary income into capital gains.